-iii) facilitate projects deriving from the outcomes of WTSA-08, in particular:
+iii) facilitate projects deriving from the outcomes of WTSA-12, in particular:

-a) Resolution 50 (Rev. Johannesburg, 2008), on cybersecurity;
+a) Resolution 50 (Rev. Dubai, 2012), on cybersecurity;

-b) Resolution 52 (Rev. Johannesburg, 2008), on countering and combating spam;
+b) Resolution 52 (Rev. Dubai, 2012), on countering and combating spam;

 2 to continue collaboration with relevant organizations with a view to exchanging best practices and disseminating information through, for example, joint workshops and training sessions and joint coordination activity groups, and, by invitation, through written contributions from relevant organizations,